Introduction

 Data types are very basically the definition of data that can be given as parameter, transmitted through inputs and outputs, and more generally used across functions.

-Mélodium packages can define their own data types, completing the core types, and they can be use
+Mélodium packages can define their own data types, completing the core types, and they can be use-d in any place data type can be given.

-One of the most common data type is the standard Map
+One of the most common data type are the standard Map and StringMap types.

 Data types can implements traits and be used as generics in some places.